SebastianRichiteanu/TinyJit/README.md

 # TinyJit
 A Just-In-Time compiler for Python using LLVM.

+This project was developed as part of my bachelor's thesis in Informatics.
+For a detailed exploration of the concepts and methodologies behind this project, you can find the full thesis paper [here](Thesis.pdf).

 *DISCLAIMER* This is not a finished project, it does not support all the Python instructions and data structures.

 ## Example usage